NaKeRNarolino/lighthouse/README.md

-Lighthouse is a TypeScript-based scripting language
+Lighthouse is an interpreted scripting programming language, built in TypeScript with Deno